adityapande-1995/performance-testing/README.md

 ```
 sudo mn --link tc,bw=2048000,delay=1ms
 ```
 The bandwidth has to be supplied in Mbit/s.
+This starts a minimal simulated network between 2 hosts h1 and h2.
+We can run the publisher on one host and the subscriber on the other.

-Then in the mininet prompt, run :
+In the mininet prompt, run :
 ```
 mininet> h1 . /opt/ros/rolling/setup.bash ; python3 ~/performance-testing/nodes/publisher.py &
-mininet> h2 . /opt/ros/rolling/setup.bash ; python3 ~/performance-testing/nodes/subscriber.py &
+mininet> h2 . /opt/ros/rolling/setup.bash ; python3 ~/performance-testing/nodes/subscriber.py
 ```

 With these parameters, I was able to get a cumulative throughput of 15 MB/s, and it took 149s to complete, probably due to high packet drop.